Inter Aide is currently carrying out 9 programs in Malawi in the following fields:

 - Associations for the Vaccination against the Newcastle Disease

-- Main suppliers of hand pump spare parts with the network of dealer shops.
+- Main suppliers of hand pump spare parts with the network of dealer shops (including the company ESS-ESS).